-In normal times, Phinneus’ April vacation would be happening now.
-We would either be off on another adventure or just coming home.
-However, this year we are making do with our memories.
+In pre-pandemic days, just about now, we would either be off on another adventure or just coming home.
+However, this year we are making do with our memories of vacations past.

 I want to instill the love of travel

-While most of Phinneus’ memories of the earlier trips are a little sketchy, once we started talking about them, he remembered more and more.
+Most of Phinneus’ memories of the earlier trips are a little sketchy.
+However, once we start talking about them, he remembers more and more.
 Like how the phrase, “Going Dublin” became part of our lexicon when his mother lost it thanks to my faulty directions on the confusing Dublin streets.
 Or how our fearless Irish friend and former chief bosun on tall ships Tom Harding guided our then little 9-year-old over barriers and along treacherous walkways on the many castles we visited in Ireland.
 Or how Phinneus wasn’t interested in anything in Albuquerque, NM, until we took him to the Rattlesnake Museum, which was totally creepy for his mother and me, but he loved it.

 The joy of getting lost